elixirschool/elixirschool/lessons/en/basics/functions.md

 ## Named Functions

-We can define functions with names so we can easily refer to them later.
+We can define functions with names so we can refer to them later.
 Named functions are defined within a module using the `def` keyword .
 We'll learn more about Modules in the next lessons, for now we'll focus on the named functions alone.